hsobhy/AISpatQuant/README.md

 *Note: This license requires that if you modify this software and run it on a network, you must make your modified source code available to your users.
 Non-commrcal users should contact the author.*

-*Requirements*
-Python 3.8+
-Cellpose
-OpenCV
-Scikit-image
-Numpy / Matplotlib / Pandas
+*Requirements:* Python 3.8+, Cellpose, OpenCV, Scikit-image, and Numpy / Matplotlib / Pandas